alfonso-ferrone/ERUO/README.md

 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.

-All program comes with ABSOLUTELY NO WARRANTY
+All program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.

 ## Acknowledgments